William Gleeson (hurler, fl. 1880s)

 William Gleeson was an Irish sportsperson in the 1880s.
-Born in Cork he played hurling with the Tower St. club that won the senior county championship in 1888.
+Born in County Cork he played hurling with the Tower St. club that won the senior county championship in 1888.
 As a result of this Gleeson became the first man to captain a team representing Cork in the Munster Championship.
 Unfortunately, the 1888 championship was never completed owing to a Gaelic Athletic Association tour to the United States.